Yukon-Literacy-Coalition/ylc_website_v2/src/_troubleshooting/2021-05-25-troubleshooting.md

       subTitle: Heat Waves
       body: ""
       sideBySideBody:
-        mainBody: Heat waves can dry surface soil quickly, which dehydrates shallow roots and water is also lost through the leaves in hot weather.
+        mainBody: "**Heat waves** can dry surface soil quickly, which dehydrates shallow roots and water is also lost through the leaves in hot weather.
 The plants need thorough watering during a heatwave, which should be done early in the morning.
-In extreme hot weather a greenhouse and/ or garden may need a second watering later in the day.
+In extreme hot weather a greenhouse and/ or garden may need a second watering later in the day."
         imagesVideos:
           image: /uploads/watering-garden.jpg
   - contentBlock: